-Ken Schwartz has more than two decades of experience handling real estate and related transactional matters involving a wide range of asset classes and industries, including hospitality, senior living, multifamily and office.
+Ken Schwartz has more than two decades of experience handling real estate and related transactional matters involving a wide range of asset classes and industries, including hospitality, senior living, multifamily, and office.
 He regularly takes the lead legal role in acquisitions and dispositions of businesses and commercial real estate, debt and equity financing transactions, and in the negotiation of joint venture agreements, design and construction contracts, and agreements relating to real estate development.
-Given the complex nature of the real estate transactions he handles, Mr. Schwartz's financing experience encompasses acquisition and construction loans, refinancings, lease financings, recapitalizations, workouts and restructurings.
-In addition, Mr. Schwartz counsels clients with regard to structuring and transactional matters relating to the District of Columbia Tenants Opportunity to Purchase Act (TOPA).
+Given the complex nature of the real estate transactions he handles, Ken's financing experience encompasses acquisition and construction loans, refinancings, lease financings, recapitalizations, workouts and restructurings.
+In addition, Ken counsels clients with regard to structuring and transactional matters relating to the District of Columbia Tenants Opportunity to Purchase Act (TOPA).

-Mr. Schwartz also has counseled private and public entities in connection with public-private partnerships, including issues relating to procurement, financing, risk management, design and construction.
+Ken also has counseled private and public entities in connection with public-private partnerships, including issues relating to procurement, financing, risk management, design, and construction.

 - Acquisition and financing of a portfolio of skilled nursing facilities located in Texas using a master lease structure.